Lynn Johnston Literary

 2. Slack.
 What a relief to know I can always turn to my Slack of agent friends for advice and support.

 3. Pens in a box.
 I'm always on the hunt for the best pen you can lose without fretting.
 Current favorite: Pilot Precise V5, extra fine in black.
+The Pilot G2 is excellent as well.

 What can aspiring authors do to break into book publishing?